kaamava/CoCoGPT/README.md

 ## Introduction

-This is a pytorch implementation of the Chinese COVID Dialogue Generation Model.
+This is a pytorch implementation of CoCoGPT(COVID-19 Consultant GPT).

 # Environment